arcode-pl/client-server/README.md

 # client-server
-- this is client-server sockets communication written in C
+This is client-server sockets communication written in C

 #Installation (Ubuntu 20.04)
 - sudo apt-get install build-essential